julianlam/nodebb-plugin-sso-dropbox/README.md

-# NodeBB Google SSO
+# NodeBB Dropbox SSO

-NodeBB Plugin that allows users to login/register via their Google account.
+NodeBB Plugin that allows users to login/register via their Dropbox account.

 ## Installation

-    npm install nodebb-plugin-sso-google
+    npm install nodebb-plugin-sso-dropbox

 ## Configuration

-1. Create a **Google Application** via the [API Console](https://code.google.com/apis/console)
+1. Create a **Dropbox API App** via the [App Console](https://www.dropbox.com/developers/apps)
 1. Locate your Client ID and Secret
-1. Set your "Redirect URI" as the domain you access your NodeBB with `/auth/google/callback` appended to it (e.g. `https://forum.mygreatwebsite.com/auth/google/callback`)
+1. Set your "Redirect URI" as the domain you access your NodeBB with `/auth/dropbox/callback` appended to it (e.g. `https://forum.mygreatwebsite.com/auth/dropbox/callback`)